pmorissette/bt/docs/source/examples-nb.rst

 For example, what if we wanted to select securities that were below their sma?
 Or what if we only wanted securities that were 5% above their sma?

 What we could do instead is pre-calculate the selection logic DataFrame (a fast, vectorized operation) and write a generic Algo that takes in this boolean DataFrame and returns the securities where the value is True on a given date.
-This will be must faster and much more reusable.
+This will be much faster and much more reusable.
 Let's see how the implementation looks like.

 .. code:: python